 - Have a little spare time each week to meet your mentee.
 Typically, this is around an hour over each fortnight

-For more information on becoming a mentor, please email us at firstname.lastname@example.org and we will be in touch as soon as we can.
+For more information on becoming a mentor, please email Fay.Kesby@advonet.org.uk and they will be in touch as soon as we can.